ReyahSolutions/reyah-api-sdk/README.md

 # Reyah
-Reyah javascript library for web and Node.js
+Reyah javascript library for web and Node.js written in TypeScript

 ## Compile
 This project use typescript